dingjy94/FrontEndInterviewPrepare/src/dom/dom.md

 `Node.textContent`
 - represents the text content of a node and its descendants
 - if node is `document, DOCTYPE, notation`, return `null`
-- if `CDATA section, comment, processing instructon, text node` return the text inside
+- if `CDATA section, comment, processing instruction, text node` return the text inside
 - For other, return concatenation of `textContent` of every child node

 `innerText` vs `textContent`